SzySteve/mixd/README.md

 ### ToDo:
 - [ ] Better development setup instructions
 - [ ] Make tagging page submit a form
-- [ ] FE Validation for URI submission
 - [ ] Seed a bunch of tags, and populate the tag page with those
 - [ ] Send down tags from suggest_tags
 - [ ] Adjust suggest tags to provide betterer results